9 Actionable Website Design Ideas for Inspiration (2026)

 Here are a few things you can safely eliminate:

-- Menu items — Of course, you want others to explore more of your site.
+• Menu items – Of course, you want others to explore more of your site.
 However, an overloaded menu can be super confusing and have negative effects.
-Again – stick with the essentials!
+Stick with the essentials!

 6. Start With Mobile

-Additionally, Google announced that they are rolling out their new mobile-first index.
-That means, when fully in effect, the search engine will judge every website on their mobile presence first.
-If it’s not doing its job properly, you will take a hit in the search rankings.
+Google’s mobile-first indexing is now fully rolled out, meaning the search engine judges every website on its mobile presence first.
+If your mobile experience isn’t doing its job properly, you will take a hit in the search rankings.

 At the same time, it’s good practice for coming up with website design ideas.
-Again, starting with mobile forces you to concentrate on the essentials and think through the purpose of your design.
+Starting with mobile forces you to concentrate on the essentials and think through the purpose of your design.
 You can then further unfold and add elements as the screen size grows bigger.
+Designers are particularly focusing on “thumb-friendly” navigation in 2026, placing key interactive elements within easy reach of users’ thumbs and ensuring tap targets are generously sized.

 7. Pay Attention to Content Formatting